Color Drenching Interior Design - A Modern Approach to Mood

 Color drenching amplifies lighting decisions.
 If your lighting is bad, this technique will expose it immediately.

 Overhead lighting alone rarely works in drenched rooms.
 You want layers.
-Wall lights, table lamps, floor lamps, maybe a pendant in the dining room, then the room starts getting those pools of light that make the walls and ceiling feel dimensional instead of flat.
+Wall lights, table lamps, floor lamps, maybe a pendant in the dining room.
+That is how the room gets the small pools of light that make walls and ceilings feel dimensional instead of flat.

 Warm light usually helps deeper colors read richer and more hospitable.
 Cool light can make them feel flatter, sometimes even a little clinical.
 The goal is mood, not interrogation.